minna-devops/cs-ej4101-fall-2019-014-starter/diary-014.md

 agonized with trying to figure out what else a person with my background (and accumulated skills and knowledge) could do.
 Like for many women, I suppose, staying at home with a child, very much detached from the everyday work life, started a little ball rolling: what do I want to do when I "grow up"?
-Now I would, in a way, finally have some time (albeit late at night and with less than enough sleep :sweat_smile: ) to really think about that!
+Now I would, in a way, finally have some time (albeit late at night and with less than enough sleep) to really think about that!

 This is where Mimmit koodaa steps in.
 First I participated in some interesting workshops (about React and Clojure) and then attended the autumn 2019 launch event.
 At FiTech booth I chatted with the nice people there and this course was